Lyberta/Singularity/Marketing/Evil Morty/Info.md

 Jew: "Morty, I'm not responsible for every fucked-up Jew out there."

 Lyberta: "They literally all say that.
 They all have that excuse.
 It's part of their system.
 None of them have to be responsible.
 They're all victims of themselves.
-Oh, it's so hard to be a genius.
+Oh, it's so hard to be a Jew.
 Couldn't you just die?"

 Morty: "Well, what are *you doing about it?*"